gameflorist/dunedynasty/README.md

     brew install cmake allegro fluid-synth mad enet
     ```

+    If you are building for ARM64 on a x86-64 machine, you have to make sure, all required packages and their dependencies are the arm64 variant by reinstalling them using the `--bottle-tag=arm64_monterey`:

+    ```shell
+    PACKAGES=(argtable sdl2 dumb libogg flac libpng freetype libvorbis ca-certificates openssl@3 opus opusfile physfs theora giflib jpeg-turbo xz lz4 zstd libtiff webp pcre2 gettext glib lame mpg123 libsndfile portaudio readline allegro fluid-synth mad enet) for PACKAGE in "${PACKAGES[@]}"
+    do
+      brew uninstall --force --ignore-dependencies $PACKAGE
+      brew fetch --force --bottle-tag=arm64_monterey $PACKAGE
+      brew install $(brew --cache --bottle-tag=arm64_monterey $PACKAGE)
+    done
+    ```

 3. Perform build:

     ```shell
     ./scripts/build-macos.sh
+    ```

+    If you are building for ARM64 on a x86-64 machine, call this script instead:

+    ```shell
+    ./scripts/build-macos-arm64.sh
     ```

 4. To package all required dynlibs into the `./dist/libs` folder and patch the executable, call this script: